Skip to main content

 • Pellet Therapy ∞ This involves the implantation of small, long-acting pellets of testosterone (and sometimes estrogen) under the skin.
 This method provides a steady release of hormones over several months.

 As with men, lifestyle is a critical component of success.
-Managing stress can reduce the burden on the adrenal glands, which become a more important source of after menopause.
+Managing stress can reduce the burden on the adrenal glands, which become a more important source of hormone production after menopause.
 A diet rich in phytoestrogens (plant-based compounds that can have a mild estrogenic effect) from sources like flax seeds and legumes may help to mitigate some symptoms.
 Regular weight-bearing exercise is also essential for maintaining bone density, which can decline rapidly after menopause.

 The following table illustrates the complementary roles of lifestyle and potential therapies in addressing common hormonal concerns: